Concrete Settlement Damage in Knoxville

 Animals Burrowing or Tree Roots

 Pests burrowing below your concrete create voids that will leave your concrete unsupported.
-Similarly, large trees can push slabs up with their roots.
+Similarly, large trees can push slabs up with their roots, causing concrete damage to your Knoxville home.
 Unfortunately, the only way to fix this is to remove the tree, wait for the roots to dry up, and fill the voids left behind.

 Contact American Foundation & Waterproofing